 Do This То

 1 Open your phone expose the keypad

-2 Press and hold employed with the power key turn on your phone
+2 Press and hold (the power key) turn on your phone

-Po ower www.
+Po ower key V60

 3 If necessary, enter unlock your phone

-your four-digit unlock code and press OK ( The unlock code is originally set to 1234.
-(For more information, see "Locking and Unlocking Your Phone" on page 126.)
+your four-digit unlock code and press OK () The unlock code is originally set to 1234.
+Your service provider may change this number before you receive your phone.